ankane/dbx/README.md

 ### Booleans

-RMariaDB and RSQLite do [not provide enough info](https://github.com/r-dbi/RMariaDB/issues/100) to typecast automatically right now.
+RMariaDB and RSQLite do not currently provide [enough info](https://github.com/r-dbi/RMariaDB/issues/100) to automatically typecast booleans.
 You can manually typecast with:

 ```r
 records$column <- records$column != 0